Kishor900/subject_tracking_bot/README.md

 7. Jumpers

-You need to connet node mcu with L2989 as follows ENA-> D4
+You need to connect the node mcu with L2989 as follows ENA-> D4
 ENB-> D14
 INT1-> D5